 Understanding what individual rights are and how and why individuals possess them remains crucial for our well-being.
 Our technological age of continued advances in computer systems, biotechnology, and other forms of engineering continue to alter the landscape of human endeavors and our planet.
 The production and exchange of information will continue on its voluminous course to unprecedented levels of efficiency and complexity.
 To properly deal with the challenges posed for us as individuals and as a species, we need our ethical and political philosophies to move in an enlightened direction as quickly as possible.
 Ecological harm and unsustainable use of resources are the direct result of lack of understanding property rights and long-term planning.
 When “public property” is scaled up to nation-states, we face potential calamities of epic proportions.

 I encountered Objectivism in the early 90s from the books of novelist/philosopher Ayn Rand and psychologist Nathaniel Branden.
 Since then, I’ve spent much time considering the optimal ways to apply the numerous aspects of coherent philosophy and insightful psychology.
 In The Psychology of Liberty, Complete Liberty, and most recently Complete Liberty Inside Out, you’ll find an evolution in how I interpret and present the various philosophical and psychological aspects that I view as crucial to achieving both personal and political enlightenment.
-Complete Liberty Podcast also incorporated a different tone from episode 126 onward, after encountering in 2010 the invaluable work of psychologist Marshall Rosenberg.
-I’ve listed lots of free resources covering his methods of Nonviolent Communication (NVC) on my counseling site’s page:
+Complete Liberty Podcast also incorporated a more empathetic and understanding tone from episode 126 onward, after encountering in 2010 the invaluable work of psychologist Marshall Rosenberg.
+I’ve listed lots of free resources covering his method of Nonviolent Communication (NVC) on my counseling site’s page:

 http://happinesscounseling.com/happiness-resources/